 Forfeits and rescheduling

-If your team needs to forfeit, ring (do not just email) the opposing Captain as early as possible.
+If your team needs to forfeit, call (do not just email or text) the opposing Captain as early as possible.
 Show respect to the opposition – their time is valuable too – and if at all possible avoid leaving it until match day to forfeit.
-Team contact details are available here.

 If a match does not start due to bad weather, those team captains must inform both the Grade Contact and the President on the day the match was due to be played.
 This allows the ACTSSCA to claim a refund on ground hire.